6 Carb Counting Tips for Takeaways & Eating Out

 If you’re eating out at a well known restaurant chain, check their website on your phone.
 Many have the nutritional values listed.

-Use the Carbs & Cals book or app to look up the foods.
+Use the Carb & Calorie Counter book or Carbs & Cals app to look up the foods.
 Compare the amount on your plate with the photos in the book to quickly see the carbs in your meal.
 This helps with choosing portion sizes too.

 For carb foods that you normally eat at home (like rice, chips or bread), relate these to the food in your takeaway or restaurant meal.